dhaval201279/dhaval-shah.com/content/post/2024-08-18-understanding-networking-stack.md

 ```

 4. **Other TCP Options** <br />
-Other TCP parameters that can be tweaked
+Other TCP parameters that can be tweaked are -

 ``` bash
 # Enables TCP Selective Acknowledgement.
 Helps in maintaining high throughput along with reduced latency